btf-org/flank-docs/docs/index.md

 # **flank**

-The idea of Flank is that you solve business problems by [just writing code](just-write-code.md).
-Flank erases the cognitive burden of infrastructure, cloud services, docker, UI/UX, orchestration, permissioning, analytics, audit trails, and compliance.
+Flank helps engineers solve business problems by [just writing code](just-write-code.md).

+It is cloud platform + web app that saves engineers from having to think about _everything else_: ~~what programming language to use, where your code is running, orchestration, a website with logins, user guardrails, basic UI components, audit trails, connecting API calls, building frontends, analytics, compliance.~~

 Flank is running in 4 companies.
 We've been happy with [the results so far](results.md).